Vjviki/project/DBmethod.md

 | **UPPER()** | `UPPER(col)` | Converts a string to **uppercase** |
 | **LOWER()** | `LOWER(col)` | Converts a string to **lowercase** |

-This structured format makes it easy to read and reference.
-Let me know if you need further modifications! 🚀